Q: What will my student have to

 Q: Does it cost money to join a

-A: Typically, Greek students' grades go up!
-With study groups, GPA requirements, required study hours, and the atmosphere of other people doing their work, your son/daughter should be influenced to excel in their classes!
+A: Typically, fraternity or sorority students' grades go up.
+With study groups, GPA requirements, required study hours, and the atmosphere of other people doing their work, your student should be influenced to excel in their classes.
 The average GPA of the fraternity/sorority community typically exceeds the average GPA of all undergraduate students.

 A: This depends on the chapter; each chapter has their own live-in requirements.
 (These types of questions would be ideal to ask during the recruitment process.)
-Likely, your son/daughter will want to live in the house/stairwell to take advantage of the opportunities it presents.
-Encourage your son/daughter to talk to the men/women who currently live in the house for more information about what its like to live there.
+Likely, your student will want to live in the fraternity or sorority housing to take advantage of the opportunities it presents.
+Encourage your student to talk to the men/women who currently live in the fraternity or sorority housing for more information about what its like to live there.

 For any additional questions or concerns, please contact: